alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 That style is natural for effectful work.
 The loop decides when the request runs, how often it runs, and where rate limiting or error handling belongs.

-Real programs need those kinds of effects.
-They read files, write to databases, call HTTP APIs, and interact with the external world.
-For an effectful computation, invoking it is part of the outcome in addition to any returned value.

 For example:

 ```csharp